scilus/tractoflow/pipeline_human/README.md

 Do all the processing.
 The different steps are explained below.
 The input subjects must all have the same encoding scheme (gradient table).

+WARNING: The results could take 4 times more disk space than the input.

 Steps
 ------------